Nominations open: BGS President Elect (2026-28)

 • Liaising with the Royal Colleges in the UK

-• Liaising with other professional organisations such as the BMA
+• Liaising with other professional organisations such as the BMA and other medical societies

-• Liaising with voluntary sector organisations
+• Liaising with voluntary sector, social care and academic organisations

-• Maintaining regular contact with BGS regions, nations and Special Interest Groups and with professional groups
+• Maintaining regular contact with BGS regions, nations and Special Interest Groups and with professional groups.

 The BGS Trustee Board has agreed that the President on completing two years in office may use the title ‘Past President BGS’ for a further period of two years and undertake specific representation or project tasks in agreement with the incoming President and the CEO.